Adnuntius/documentation/adnuntius-advertising/requesting-ads/cookieless-advertising.md

 HTML5 and third-party creatives allow advertisers to upload scripts and ads from third-parties that might use cookies.
 Those scripts and ads from third-party systems are not under our direct control.

-Nevertheless, we can do our utmost to block all cookie usage even with HTML5 ads and third-party creatives.
-This means we can greatly reduce the use of cookies if not block them entirely, especially on browsers such as Safari, Firefox and Brave.
+Nevertheless, we can do our utmost to block all third-party cookie usage even with HTML5 ads and third-party creatives.
+We are generally able to block all use of third-party cookies, especially on browsers such as Safari, Firefox and Brave.
+Occasionally on the Chrome or Edge browsers, some third-party cookies manage to slip through.

 Some HTML5 ads and third-party creatives will not appear or function in a user’s browser if cookies are blocked.
-If this is a problem, we do provide the ability to turn strict cookie blocking on or off at a very granular level, which means particular ads can be delivered without cookie restrictions when required.
+If this is a problem, we do provide the ability to turn strict cookie blocking on or off at a granular level, which means particular ads can be delivered without cookie restrictions when required.

 ## The Technical Details